sherwin-leung/antifragile/README.md

 * Simply visit this [GitHub Page](https://sherwin-leung.github.io/antifragile/) to use!

-## How To Use
+## 💡How To Use

+`
-`As of version 1.02 - subject to change with when additional functionalities are implemented`
+As of version 1.02 - subject to change with when additional functionalities are implemented `

 ### First Usage